MaheshKumar1533/OLX_clone/README.md

-# SWAPNEST - Django Marketplace Application
+# STUDYSWAP - Django Marketplace Application

 A full-featured marketplace application built with Django, where users can buy and sell products through a modern, intuitive platform.

 ## Features

 ### User Features

 - User registration and authentication
 - User profiles with personal information
 - Password reset functionality